AndriesJacobus/MarsRoverChallenge/README.md

 rails server
 ```

-together with (in another terminal):
+together with webpack for automatic reloads when updating React code (in another terminal):

 ```
 ./bin/webpack-dev-server